papichulo/vue-weather-app-exercises/README.md

 In these exercises we will go through the most used concepts in VueJS.
 This project will be based on a number of steps and in the end the result will be a weather app.
 There are also branch which you can checkout to see the result of each exercise.

+Feel free to style the app when or in which exercise you please, this is just exercise on VueJs.

 ## Pre steps

 * Go to https://openweathermap.org/api and sign up for an account.